Connect with others who understand.

 Overview

-Aggrenox is a prescription drug approved by the Food and Drug Administration (FDA) to reduce the risk of stroke.
-Aggrenox is a combination drug composed of Aspirin and Dipyridamole.
-Aspirin and Dipyridamole are anticoagulants, or blood thinners.
-It is believed that anticoagulants work by inhibiting the formation of clots.
+Aggrenox was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to reduce the risk of stroke.
+Aggrenox was a combination drug composed of aspirin and dipyridamole.

 Side effects